Penguin-Spy/luapls-vscode/README.md

 Like luapls, this extension is under development and not ready for use.

 # Installing
-[Build luapls](https://github.com/raiguard/luapls/#build), then copy the executable to this folder.
+Download the extension from [GitHub releases](https://github.com/Penguin-Spy/luapls-vscode/releases/latest), then install the .vsix file in VS Code (click the 3 dots in the title of the Extensions menu).
-Note that luapls cannot handle Windows-formatted file URIs currently (so it won't even launch).
+luapls is not bundled currently, so you will need to [build it yourself](https://github.com/raiguard/luapls/#build) and then provide the path to the executable in VS Code's settings.
-Start the extension from VS Code using Run and Debug.
+Note that luapls cannot handle Windows-formatted file URIs currently (so it likely won't even launch).

 # License
 Copyright © Penguin_Spy 2024